David Gee (soccer)

-David Gee is an English soccer head coach, businessman and league administrator of the Ontario Soccer League.
+David Gee is an English soccer head coach, businessman, and league administrator of the Ontario Soccer League.
 He also serves as operations manager for League1 Ontario.

 Administrative career

-Gee originally was trained at the Liverpool F.C.
-Academy, before emigrating to Canada in 1982.
-Once in Canada he served as the general manager for Soccerworld II in Mississauga, Ontario, and eventually formed his own management company DG Sports Inc in 1993.
-He originally negotiated with the city of Mississauga in order to promote soccer matches at Hangar 66.
-In 2001, he purchased the Toronto Olympians from Coffee Time founder Tom Michalopoulos, and retained his position as head coach and general manager.
-Gee also attempted promoting indoor soccer in 1998 by applying for a National Professional Soccer League franchise in Mississauga.
+Gee was originally trained at the Liverpool F.C.
+Academy before emigrating to Canada in 1982.
+Once in Canada, he served as the general manager for Soccerworld II in Mississauga, Ontario, and eventually formed his own management company, DG Sports Inc in 1993.
+He originally negotiated with the city of Mississauga to promote soccer matches at Hangar 66.
+In 2001, he purchased the Toronto Olympians from Coffee Time founder Tom Michalopoulos and retained his position as head coach and general manager.
+Gee also attempted to promote indoor soccer in 1998 by applying for a National Professional Soccer League franchise in Mississauga.

 In 2004, Gee sold his club to John O'Neil, the Director of the Durham Region Soccer Association.
-In 2014, he became operations manager for League1 Ontario as his management company began operating the league along with the Ontario Soccer League, and Ontario Academy Soccer League.
-The Ontario Soccer Association awarded the President's award to DG Sports Inc.
+In 2014, he became operations manager for League1 Ontario as his management company began operating the league along with the Ontario Soccer League and Ontario Academy Soccer League.
+The Ontario Soccer Association awarded the President's Award to DG Sports Inc.